 I decided to become a therapist after overcoming my overwhelming health challenges over 20 years ago through practicing Qigong.
 This ignited my passion to go deeper into Chinese medical philosophy which naturally led me into studying traditional acupuncture.

-Another big passion of mine is Craniosacral therapy, which has been helping to heal the consequences of my son’s birth trauma and various other issues.
+Another big passion of mine is Craniosacral therapy, which has been helping to heal the consequences of birth trauma and various other issues.

 To deepen the understanding of the therapies I practice and improve the service I offer the clients I work with, I am committed to continual professional development.